Lilian40629890/coffee_roasting_project/README.md

 - For detailed architecture regarding this project: `architecture_diagram/architecture_diagram.md`

 # Data Overview
 This project processes two types of datasets, distinguished by their data format.
 The data format was updated this year, resulting in differences in the processing methods.
-Both sample data is provided for demonstration, please refer to: 'sample_data'
+Both sample data is provided for demonstration, please refer to: `sample_data` file.

 ### Data Format
 1. New Data:
  - Key Characteristics:
    - In csv format.
    - Naming: Unified in file naming.
-     YY-MM-DD_tttt_beantype_processtype.csv
+     YY-MM-DD_TTTT_beantype_processtype.csv
  - Processing Workflow:
-   - Please refer to 'src/new_data_management/app_new_data_management.py'
+   - Please refer to `src/new_data_management/app_new_data_management.py`
 2. Old Data:
  - Key Characteristics:
    - In log format.
    - Naming: Not unified in file naming.
-     YY-MM-DD_tttt_descirption.csv
+     YY-MM-DD_TTTT_descirption.csv
  - Processing Workflow:
    - Please refer to 'src/old_data_management/app_old_data_management.py'